MurphyPone/murphypone.github.io/src/content/place-traveled.md

 # Setup

-To recreate the React component depicted, we'll use the Google Maps API to embed a Static JavaScript map which we can decorate with Markers to indicate places we've traveled before.
+To recreate the React component depicted, we'll use the Google Maps API to embed a Static JavaScript map which we can decorate with Markers to indicate places we've traveled.

 I'm going to _assume_ that you have a react project already in place that you're looking to drop this component into, but in case you don't the [React Docs](https://reactjs.org/docs/create-a-new-react-app.html) have some good examples about how to get started with `create-react-app` if you just want a sandbox to experiment with.